brallmond/SimplePlot/README.md

 # SimplePlot
 A repo collecting and combining simple plotting methods using python

+# Libraries
+This repo uses numpy, uproot, and matplotlib.
+It is recommended to use the following up to date versions (other combinations might work too, but these definitely do). numpy | 2.1.3 matplotlib | 3.9.2 uproot | 5.5.0

+To upgrade an existing version one can use `pip3 install numpy matplotlib uproot --upgrade`

 # Quickstart
 Probably you will want to use this on your local laptop, not lxplus, to plot things faster (< 5 min).
 To do that, there is one line to adjust, and an expected file structure to consider.